Measuring What Matters: My personal 2024 OKRs

 • Gratitude Journal: Invest few minutes a day to develop thankfulness, mindfulness and positivity

 • I’ve used this exact 90-day gratitude journal off and on for the past three years.
-I’ve also used others which have more in depth writing prompts, but I think this is a great place to start for anyone new to gratitude journal, and it provides a space for monthly reflection as well.
+I’ve also used others which have more in depth writing prompts, but I think this is a great place to start for anyone new to gratitude journals, and it even provides a space for monthly reflection as well.

 • The Power of Visualization by Ashanti Johnson